fgamgee/Jitsi-Meet-Secure-Server/Standalone_Instructions.md

 ### 4. Install Ubuntu with specified Disk Partitions.

-Do a standard Ubuntu install, but when you get to the "Guided storage configuration" step, choose "Custom storage layout".
+Do a standard Ubuntu Server install, but when you get to the "Guided storage configuration" step, choose "Custom storage layout".

 1. Partition 1 size 20 G (or larger) Format ext4 Mount /